RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 |`:P`|![](https://twemoji.maxcdn.com/2/72x72/1f61b.png)|Tongue
 |`:/`|![](https://twemoji.maxcdn.com/2/72x72/1f61f.png)|Worried
 |`;)`|![](https://twemoji.maxcdn.com/2/72x72/1f609.png)|Winking

+The editor automatically converts any text smileys to emoji when you send the post, or when you click somewhere else on the page.

 ### Fonts
 The enhanced editor supports five font choices, but limitations in web browsers mean that many other forum users will not see your choice of font.
 Do not rely on font effects to convey important information.